Ibrahimboulahchiche/Web-application-software-project/README.md

 This performs the following two steps:

-Bundle Generation: Translates TypeScript and Angular syntax into standard JavaScript.
+1. Bundle Generation: Translates TypeScript and Angular syntax into standard JavaScript.
 At the end of this step, the following files are generated: vendor.js, polyfills.js, main.js, runtime.js, and styles.css.
 These files contain your application code as well as the CSS of the various components.

-Note: This is a development build: file sizes are large and the code is not minified.
-You can debug using browser developer tools or VSCode breakpoints.

-Development Server: A static web server is launched on your machine to serve your web application.
+2. Development Server: A static web server is launched on your machine to serve your web application.
 The server runs on port 4200 and can be accessed at http://localhost:4200/ or 127.0.0.1:4200.
 A web page will open automatically in your browser.

-Note: The development server is only accessible from your own machine.
-To make it available on your local network, add --host 0.0.0.0 to the npm start command.
+Note: The development server is only accessible from your own machine.To make it available on your local network, add --host 0.0.0.0 to the npm start command.
-The site will then be accessible from your local IP followed by port 4200, e.g., 132.207.5.35:4200.
-The development server is not intended for public deployment, and you will receive a warning if you try to run it as such.
+The site will then be accessible from your local IP followed by port 4200, e.g., 132.207.5.35:4200.The development server is not intended for public deployment, and you will receive a warning if you try to run it as such.